Energiz3r/HydroTek/README.md

 * STL files for a 3D printed case to house the controller

 The PHP / React combination was selected due to me already having a CPanel-based web hosting platform that I was familiar with.
 Better solutions are likely to exist, in particular a nodeJS-based platform would be preferred, however for rapid deployment this was what was available and ready.

 ---

+### To Do (apart from things that are in-progress):

+* pH sensor inputs
+* user management for the online component
+* getting configuration for lamp / pump timings from online so the sketch doesn't need to be uploaded to do it (pump control not currently implemented, lamp timing currently hardcoded in sketch)
+* online / email alerts
+* safe switching of mains, maybe through the use of an off the shelf 'switcher' of some kind?
+* WiFi configuration on the device instead of hardcoded to the sketch...
+Not sure if possible without some work to shrink the code, unless we do it directly on the ESP as there's only a few % space left in the sketch on the pro micro.

+---